In 2020, Mandela 100 Is Helping 105.4M People Fight Poverty Amid COVID-19

 On Dec.
 2, 2018, over 70,000 Global Citizens, artists, and global leaders came together in Johannesburg, South Africa, to honor the life and legacy of Nelson Mandela in his centenary year.
 Answering the call to be "the generation to end poverty”, Global Citizens rallied in support of the Global Goals, taking over 5.65 million actions in the six months leading up to the event.

-Global leaders from Belgium, The World Bank, South Africa, PEPFAR, Mozambique, and many others responded, pledging an incredible USD $7.2 billion (ZAR 104 billion) across 60 pioneering commitments in health, sanitation, education, and more.
+Global leaders from Belgium, The World Bank, South Africa, PEPFAR, Mozambique, and many others stepped-up, with some leaders pledging an incredible USD $7.2 billion (ZAR 104 billion) across 60 pioneering commitments in health, sanitation, education, and more.

 Hosts of the event included Sir Bob Geldof, Naomi Campbell, Gayle King, Bonang Matheba, Tyler Perry, and Forest Whitaker, with ground breaking performances by Beyoncé & JAY-Z, Cassper Nyovest, Ed Sheeran, Sho Madjozi, and more.